Biobix/mQC/README.md

 A Galaxy version of mQC is also available.

 MappingQC is also built in in the PROTEOFORMER pipeline, an automated pipeline for analysis of ribosome profiling sequencing data: https://github.com/Biobix/proteoformer

+## Side notes on conda installation

+### Set up channels

+Before installing mQC, it is important that the installation channels are added and put in the right order.
+To do so, it is important to add them in the following order:
+'''
+conda config --add channels r
+conda config --add channels defaults conda config --add channels conda-forge conda config --add channels bioconda
+'''

+### Readline package

+The R package of conda-forge can give errors in combination with the readline package version 6.2 of the defaults channel.
+To solve these errors, just update the readline package:
+'''
+conda update readline
+'''

 ## Input parameters